evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

 ## 3) React to button tap

-Now we add the code that will handle the button tap.
+Now we add the code that animates the button on tap.
 Add the following method to your activity Java file.

 ```Java
 public void didTapButton(View view) {